-Beyond getting information I believe Twitter is a connector.
+Beyond getting the information I believe Twitter is a connector.
 How else could I directly connect to the President of a large company and send him a personal note regarding something he said?
-Maybe by good old fashioned postal mail but Twitter allows you to do it instantly and if he’s really engaged on Twitter he might respond back immediately.
+Maybe by good old-fashioned postal mail but Twitter allows you to do it instantly and if he’s really engaged on Twitter he might respond back immediately.
 This happened last weekend when I saw that a local business was featured on the news.
 I just happen to follow the president of the company and saw his post calling it out.
 I sent him a message of congrats and he responded back!

 Twitter allows you to follow and ultimately connect with people in your community and in any niche that you can imagine and it’s a great tool if you learn to use it correctly.
 It can help you to grow your network and engage with new people, customers and clients.

 TIP: Aggressively weed your Twitter followers.
 I had a hard time with Twitter when I started because it became information overload.
 The people and things that I cared about got lost and all I saw was useless comments and banter from the 2000 people that I was following.
 If someone doesn’t deliver value on a regular basis cut them loose!
 You should have a steady stream of value from people and things that interest you.

 You may have heard about LinkedIn lately and how they’ve had a very successful IPO.
 This is a good thing because I think this is a valuable service.
 Since I’ve been a little long-winded so far I’ll get right to the point.
 LinkedIn, like Twitter, is also a connector.
 But I see LinkedIn as the place where you connect with business associates and contacts and build your network.
 You can do this on the other services like Facebook and Twitter but LinkedIn is specifically designed for people to interact on a business level.
 You don’t post your resume and work history on Facebook and Twitter or connect with the purchasing manager from one of your major clients.
 But on LinkedIn, this is perfectly ok.